a complete drivetrain. This example helps you understand how to model

 Clutch Control Subsystem

-The Scopes subsystem provides Scope blocks to display the clutch pressure and the driver and driven shaft velocity signals.
+The Scopes subsystem provides Scope blocks to display the clutch pressure and the input and output shaft velocity signals.

 To display the CR-CR driveline model behavior:

-Open the Scopes subsystem and then each of the Scope blocks.
+Open the Scopes subsystem and then the Scope block.
 Close the Scopes subsystem.

 Click Start.
 The model steps through the gears and then brakes.